ncsg/ursp688y_sp2024_dev/README.md

 Exercises will be assigned in each class and are due before the next class.

-Each exercise will have a Colab/Jupyter notebook available on the [course GitHub repository](https://github.com/ncsg/ursp688y_sp2024) ("repo").
-Please this a standard GitHub workflow to submit each exercise (we'll go over this in class):
+Each exercise will have a Colab/Jupyter notebook available on the [course GitHub repository](https://github.com/ncsg/ursp688y_sp2024).
+Please use this standard GitHub workflow to submit each exercise (we'll go over this in class):

 1. Fork the course GitHub repo to your own account (you'll probably only have to do this once at the beginning of the course)